allofphysicsgraph/latex-in-arxiv/README.md

 # latex-in-arxiv
 extract math latex from content in arxiv

-_Caveat when cloning this repo_: Total size of download is 640 MB.
+_Caveat when cloning this repo_: Total download size is 640 MB.

 ## get data